by Suzanne Grosser

 Someone you love has Post Traumatic Stress Disorder.
 PTSD sufferers need help.
 You want to help them.
 I warn you, it won’t be easy.
 If you care enough about them to read this page, they are lucky to have you.
 But don’t expect them to realize that for a long time.

-This is not about you.
+Her mood swings, anger, depression, and generally bad behavior is not about you.
 It is about her fear.
 It is about her anxiety.
 It is about her pain.
 This is her post traumatic stress.
 It is not about you.
 Understanding this does not make the problems (or obnoxious behaviors) go away.
 But it can keep your feelings and your relationship from being hurt unnecessarily by PTSD.

 Post traumatic stress disorder is